schickling/gulp-webserver/README.md

     });

+*NOTE this ioDebugger set to true by default since V1.0.4, because we assume you want to use this feature otherwise you wouldn't be using it, right?*

 Once you run your gulp task.
 Your browser will find two extra files injected 1.
 The `socket.io.js` 2. `io-debugger-client.js`

 Also on the initial run, you will received a message from the `console.log`